turbot/steampipe-docs/README.md

 ## Finding contributions to work on

 If you'd like to contribute, but don't have a project in mind, look at the [open issues](https://github.com/turbot/steampipe-docs/issues/news) in this repository for some ideas.

+## Contributor license agreement

+To safeguard the legal integrity of our projects and facilitate their sustainable growth, we require all contributors to sign our [Contributor License Agreement (CLA)](https://turbot.com/legal/cla-faq).

+# License

+Steampipe documentation is distributed under [CC BY-NC-ND](https://github.com/turbot/steampipe-docs/blob/main/LICENSE).